10.3 Current Issues: Aging and Overcrowded Prisons

 Aging Prisoners

 As the title above implies, there is a growing cost associated with this subpopulation of inmates; in fact, the care of inmates over 55 is estimated to be three times as expensive as that of inmates under 55 (McKillop & Boucher, 2018).
-Beyond the matter of cost, this phenomenon raises moral question concerning the treatment of prisoners as they enter the last phase of their lives.
+Beyond the matter of cost, this phenomenon raises moral questions concerning the treatment of prisoners as they enter the last phase of their lives.
 Many organizations have advocated for the compassionate release of inmates entering hospice care or in need of assisted living conditions.
 Others have argued that it is unfair to continue to punish individuals who are at low-risk of re-offending.

 Overcrowding

 It is widely agreed that the imposition of longer sentences has led to profound overcrowding in many prison systems across the country – and an unmanageable burden of individuals under community supervision.
 It is estimated that we have nearly 6 million individuals under correctional control in the United States, and while that number has subsided in recent years, the rate of decrease is slow.
-The below graphic depicts level of correctional control by state, showing, moreover, how different states “distribute” the offenders they manage (Jones, 2018).
+The below graphic depicts levels of correctional control by state, showing, moreover, how different states “distribute” the offenders they manage (Jones, 2018).

 Rates of Correctional Control